OmarAouini/spring-boot-quick-crud/README.md

-# Spring Boot Quick CRUD Base Package Project Template
+# Spring Boot Quick CRUD Base Package library
-This project is a Spring Boot application that uses Maven for dependency management.
+This project is a Spring Boot application library that uses Maven for dependency management.
 It includes a base package that provides foundational classes and utilities to streamline and speed up development and ensure consistency across the application.

 these are the main features of the base package:
 - quick and easy setup of new entities, DTOs, repositories, services, controllers, and mappers with minimal boilerplate code, making new CRUD operations a breeze.